scmlab/guabao/pages/1-gcl-overview.markdown

 * Logical operators: `¬, ∧, ∨, ⇒`.
 One may also wrote `&&` and `||` for conjunction and disjunction.

 Regarding quantification, we use the Eindhoven notation, e.g. `⟨ Σ k : i ≤ k < j : f[k] ⟩`.

+A list of key combinations to for inputting unicode characters can be found [here](3-keyscombs.html).

 # Comments